Last Updated on June 3, 2023 by Teemu Suomala

 Specs

-If you’re looking for the best acoustic guitar under $1000, the Taylor 110e will blow you away.
+If you’re looking for the cream of the crop pick for under $1000, the Taylor 110e will blow you away.
 It is a dreadnought guitar that can handle anything that you throw at it and not miss a beat.

 So what does that mean?
 It means that it might just be the only acoustic that you need.